NeuS-PIR: Learning Relightable Neural Surface using Pre-Integrated Rendering: Related Work

 \subsection{Multi-view Reconstruction}

-Reconstructing 3D models from multi-view images is a long-standing research problem.
-Structure-from-motion (SfM)~\cite{schonberger2016pixelwise} and multi-view stereo (MVS)~\cite{goesele2006multi} are commonly used methods for this problem.
-Existing methods can be categorized based on how they represent object surfaces, either explicitly, such as point cloud or triangle mesh, or implicitly, such as signed distance field.
-These methods typically match corresponding pixels between images to estimate their depth values for framewise fusion using explicit representation~\cite{hartley2003multiple,choy20163d} or use a set of occupied voxels to store implicit distance fields describing the surface~\cite{curless1996volumetric}.
-More recently, neural representation has demonstrated its ability to reconstruct 3D objects with less error and more efficiency compared to classic multi-view reconstruction methods.

-\textbf{Explicit Reconstruction} from images can be achieved in several ways, including triangle mesh~\cite{liu2019soft}, tetrahedral mesh~\cite{munkberg2022extracting}, voxel~\cite{liao2018deep}, hierarchical octree~\cite{hane2017hierarchical}, atlas surface~\cite{groueix2018papier}, or explicit/implicit hybrid~\cite{shen2021deep}.
-One significant advantage of explicit representation is the reconstructed models are compatible with downstream applications, such as rendering on industrial engine.
-In contrast, implicit fields need to be converted to explicit representation and may introduce rounding errors.
-Optimizing explicit representation is sensitive to hyperparameters, which can sometimes result in reconstruction failures due to topological inconsistency.
-As opposite to that, neural implicit fields are more stable.
+\textbf{Explicit Reconstruction} uses depth sensors or multi-view stereo methods~\cite{yao2018mvsnet,shen2022pcw,9797764, zhang2021farther, 9504486, 9360611}, which estimates the depth maps by matching feature points across different views, to reconstruct images using triangle mesh~\cite{liu2019soft}, tetrahedral mesh~\cite{munkberg2022extracting}, voxel~\cite{liao2018deep}, hierarchical octree~\cite{hane2017hierarchical}, atlas surface~\cite{groueix2018papier}, or explicit/implicit hybrid~\cite{shen2021deep}.
+One significant advantage of explicit representation is the reconstructed models are compatible with downstream rendering on industrial engines.
+However, optimizing explicit representation is sensitive to hyperparameters and initialization, sometimes resulting in reconstruction failures due to topological inconsistency.
+In contrast, neural implicit fields are more stable.